HybrIK: A Hybrid Analytical-Neural Inverse Kinematics Solution for 3D Human Pose and Shape Estimation: Introduction

 \section{Introduction}

 Recovering the 3D surface from a monocular RGB image is a fundamentally ill-posed problem.
+It has a wide rage of application scenarios~\cite{activity0,activity4,li2020detailed,li2020pastanet,avatar0}.
 With the development of the parametric statistical human body shape models~\cite{anguelov2005scape,loper2015smpl,pavlakos2019expressive}, a realistic and controllable 3D mesh of human body can be generated from only a few parameters, \eg shape parameters and relative rotations of body parts.
 Recent studies develop the model-based methods~\cite{bogo2016keep,hmr,spin} to obtain these parameters from the monocular RGB input and produce 3D pose and shape of human bodies.

 Most of the model-based methods can be categorized into two classes: optimization-based approach and learning-based approach.
 Optimization-based approaches~\cite{guan2009estimating,bogo2016keep,pavlakos2019expressive} estimate the body pose and shape by an iterative fitting process.
 The parameters of the statistical model are tuned to reduce the error between its 2D projection and 2D observations, \eg 2D joint locations and silhouette.
 However, the optimization problem is non-convex and takes a long time to solve.
 The results are sensitive to the initialization.
 These issues shift the spotlight towards the learning-based approaches.
 With a parametric body model, learning-based approaches use neural networks to regress the model parameters directly~\cite{hmr,spin,vibe}.
 But the parameter space in the statistical model is abstract, making it difficult for the networks to learn the mapping function.